drvinceknight/gt/docs/meetings/08-prisoners-dilemma.rst

 Show this video: https://www.youtube.com/watch?v=p3Uos2fzIJ0

-Ask class to form 4 teams of equal size.
+Ask class to form in to teams of 4.

 Write the following on the board: